RSR312-206/SEO_Checker/README.md

 3. the next version of this app will include a check for Meta tags  to see if they match keywords selected by user as well as a check to ensure a description exists in the header.

-4. I'm extremely excited about refactoring my code.
+4. I'm extremely excited about refactoring my code  (and building out the project more).
 If you're reading this and have any opinions, please don't hesitate to share.